 On the top, you see a statistic regarding the number of Apps included, and the Occupied size out of a total of 1,000 TB.

-- Application Name - name of the application;
+- Application Name - the name of the application.

-- Publisher - name of the Publisher of the application;
+- Publisher - the name of the Publisher of the application.

 2. After configuring all the required fields, press the Save button.
 Once you save a patch, you can always come back and disable it by pressing the Disable button.

-Since the 3rd Party Applications that are deployed on Linux endpoints update themselves automatically through the repository, once the application is configured, there's no need in making any other changes to the setup (the way you would do for the 3rd Party Applications that are deployed on Windows endpoints).
+Since the 3rd-party applications that are deployed on Linux endpoints update themselves automatically through the repository, once the application is configured, there's no need to make any other changes to the setup (the way you would do for the 3rd-party applications that are deployed on Windows endpoints).

 The Patch & Asset Management - Operating System Updates view displays all the information collected by the HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the Operating System Updates that are available or installed by the HEIMDAL Agent and is divided between the Windows Updates installed on Windows endpoints and the Linux Updates installed on Linux endpoints.